Khja/Aul-/README.md

 # Aulë
-Software for documenting conlangs, particularly their morphology.
-It's still under construction.
+Software for documenting conlangs, particularly for morphology.